amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Transforms/index.md

 }
 ```

-Due to `token.darken` being a property that uses a reference, we need the ability to defer its transformation from within the transformer,
+Due to `token.darken` being a property that uses a reference, we need the ability to defer its transformation from within the transform,
-since the transformer is the only place where we know which token properties the transformation is reliant upon.
+since the transform is the only place where we know which token properties the transformation is reliant upon.

 If you want to learn more about transitive transforms, take a look at the [transitive transforms example](https://github.com/amzn/style-dictionary/tree/main/examples/advanced/transitive-transforms).